 1. Child's First and Last Name: 2.
-Date of Bir th: 3.
-Child's Knov n Allergies: Carly McMahon None known m, morgios.
-4. Name of Medication (including strength): mount/Dosage to be Given: 6.
-Route of Administration: Acetaminophen 160mg/5mL 5mL 5mL oral 7A.
+Date of Birt h: 3.
+Child's Knov n Allergies: Carly McMahon 4-3-XX (3 ye - 4.
+Name of Medication (including strength): mount/Dosage to be Given: 6.
+Route of Administration: Acetaminophen 160mg/5mL 5mL nL oral 7A.
 Frequency to be administered: • OR 7B.
-Identify the symptoms that will necessitate administration of medication: (signs and symptoms must be observable and, when possible, measurable parameters): Give when temperature is 100°F or higher.
-May be given every 4 hours, up to 5 doses per day.
+Identify the symptoms that will necessitate adn possible, measurable parameters): Give when to day.
 8A.
 Possible side effects: See package ins ert for complete list of possible si de effects (paren t must supply) AND/OR 8B: Additional side effects: 9.
-What action should the child care provider take if side effects ar e noted: I · number provided below ☐ Other (describe): 10A.
-Special instructions: rt for complete l st of special instr uctions (parent n nust supply) AND/OR 10B.
+What action should the child care provider take if side effects are noted: I · umber provided below Other (describe): 10A.
+Special instructions: rt for complete li st of special instr uctions (parent n nust supply) AND/OR 10B.
 Additional special instructions: (Include any c concerns regarding the use of the medication as it situation's when medication should not be adminis tered.)
-11. Reason for medication (unless confidential by law): Fever 11.
-Reason of medication (unless confidences by iaw).
-I cvci 12.
-Does the above named child have a chronic physical, developmental, behavioral or emotional condition expected to last 12 months or more and requires health and related services of a type or amount beyond that required by children generally? ☑ No ☐ Yes If you checked yes, complete (#33 and #35) on the back of this form.
+11. Reason for medication (unless confidential by lawl: Fever 11.
+Reason of medication (unless confidences by 10101 12.
+Does the above named child have a chronic physical, developmental, behavioral or emotional condition expected to last 12 months or more and requires health and related services of a type or amount beyond that required by children generally?
+No ☐ Yes If you checked yes, complete (#33 and #35) on the back of this form.
 13. Are the instructions on this consent form a change in a previous medication order as it relates to the dose, time or frequency the medication is to be administered?
 No ☐ Yes If you checked yes, complete (#34 #35) on the back of this form.
 14. Date Health Care Provider Authorized: 15.
-I 9/29/XX , 16.
-Licensed Authorized Prescriber's Name (pleas e print): riber's Telephone Number: Margaret Valens, M.D.
+Date to be Discontinued or Length of Time in Days to be Given: 9/29/XX 16.
+Licensed Authorized Prescriber's Name (pleas e print): 1 riber's Telephone Number: Margaret Valens, M.D.
 (718) 555-23 345 18.
 Licensed Authorized Prescriber's Signature: × Margaret Valens MD